 Cuphead is a classic run and gun that centers around 1-on-1 fights (2-on-1 in two player mode).

 With Cuphead, we aim to evolve the genre by adding new features such as: super arts, infinite lives, a playable world map and hidden secrets.
-In addition to that, we will have refined controls, additional boss patterns on harder modes and balanced weapons to equip (that you don’t lose!).
-We plan to release 10-15 bosses per episode and end up with over 30 bosses.
-If all goes as planned, we will defeat the current “Guinness World Record for Most Boss Battles in a Run and Gun Game”[25 total]).
+In addition to that, we will have refined controls, new game+ mode and balanced weapons to equip (that you don’t lose!).
+We’d love to defeat the current “Guinness World Record for Most Boss Battles in a Run and Gun Game – 25 total”.

 When developing Cuphead we started with the basics – who knows this better than Shigeru Miyamoto.
 He set the standard for all 2D and 3D platformers and they are still a great formula for gameplay perfection.
 Knowing this, we’ve spent a lot of time fine tuning small details like hitboxes, screen movement, player control, weapon balancing, and a ton of small details that may go unnoticed by some.

 When we were designing Cuphead, we wanted the game to be more reaction-based than just straight memorization.
 Great games like Contra III/Hard Corps mainly used repeating patterns that appeared in the same order every time – we feel this pattern formula tends to have less surprise on subsequent replays.
 On the other end of the spectrum, a game like Mega Man has a lot of proximity based patterns to mix things up – but this can let you take advantage of the boss by forcing the AI into the same series of attacks.

 Our approach is to integrate variance by: *some of this is for nerds*

 - Rearranging certain pattern orders on replays